aitrailblazer/ASAPKnowledgeNavigator/README.md

     -   Use RAG models to transform raw filings into enriched, AI-powered insights.

 #### 2. ASAP Knowledge Navigator

-**ASAPKnowledgeNavigator** is an advanced AI-powered project designed to enhance knowledge navigation and retrieval. **It builds upon the foundation laid by `sec-edgar` and `SEC-RAG-Navigator-db`, providing a user-friendly interface for querying and interacting with SEC filings.** Leveraging .NET 9 Aspire for cutting-edge front and back end development and Fluent UI for a modern and intuitive user interface, this tool enables users to perform natural language searches like, **"What are the risk factors in the latest 10-K filing of TSLA?"** ASAPKnowledgeNavigator seamlessly integrates with the other tools in the suite, allowing users to quickly find and understand the information they need.
+**ASAP Knowledge Navigator** is an advanced AI-powered project designed to enhance knowledge navigation and retrieval.
+It builds upon the foundation laid by **SEC-EDGAR-WS** and **SEC-RAG-Navigator-db**, providing a user-friendly interface for querying and interacting with SEC filings.
+Leveraging .NET 9 Aspire for cutting-edge front-end and back-end development and Fluent UI for a modern and intuitive user experience, this tool enables users to perform natural language searches like:

-based on .net 9 Aspire

-integrating applications into a .NET Aspire app via Dockerfiles and container-based builds.
-This is especially helpful to integrate applications written in languages that .NET Aspire does not have a native integration for,

-sec-edgar-ws
-Python, Dockerfile, web service
-This project retrieves and processes financial data from the SEC EDGAR RESTful APIs.
-It includes functionality for:
+- _"What are the risk factors in the latest 10-K filing of TSLA?"_

+ASAP Knowledge Navigator seamlessly integrates with other tools in the suite, enabling users to quickly find and understand critical financial and regulatory information.

+---

+# SEC-EDGAR-WS

+**SEC-EDGAR-WS** is a Python-based web service designed to streamline the retrieval and processing of financial data from the SEC EDGAR RESTful APIs.
+It supports critical features such as company identification, filing history retrieval, and specific filing downloads, with built-in support for HTML and PDF exports.
+The service is containerized using Docker, making it easy to integrate into larger applications like .NET Aspire solutions.

+---

+## Key Features

-- Retrieving company CIKs by ticker.
+### Retrieve Company CIKs by Ticker
-- Fetching filing histories.
-- Downloading specific filings.
+Easily fetch a company's Central Index Key (CIK) using its stock ticker for further analysis.

+### Filing History Retrieval
+Access a company's complete filing history, including detailed form types like 10-K, 10-Q, and 8-K.

+### Download and Save Filings
+Export filings as HTML or PDF documents using WeasyPrint for streamlined accessibility.

+### XBRL Data Processing
+Query and visualize specific financial concepts from filings, with support for data plotting.

+### RESTful Endpoints
+User-friendly API endpoints provide seamless access to all features, making it easy to integrate into other systems or workflows.

+---

+## Technology Stack

+- **Backend**: Python
+- **Deployment**: Dockerized for container-based builds and integration.
+- **API Framework**: Flask (or FastAPI, if preferred for async operations).
+- **PDF Rendering**: WeasyPrint
+- **Visualization**: XBRL plotting for data insights.

+---

+## Integration with .NET Aspire and ASAP Knowledge Navigator

+**SEC-EDGAR-WS** is a foundational component of the broader **ASAP Knowledge Navigator** project, providing back-end support for querying and analyzing SEC filings.
+Its seamless Docker-based integration allows .NET Aspire applications to interact with Python-based APIs, unlocking advanced financial search capabilities.
+Users can perform natural language queries such as:

+- _"What are the recent 10-K risk factors for TSLA?"_
+- _"Show the assets trend for AAPL over the last three years."_

+This integration is powered by **.NET 9 Aspire**, which enables advanced front-end and back-end development.
+By containerizing Python-based services using Dockerfiles, the project ensures compatibility and scalability.
+This approach allows for the integration of applications written in languages not natively supported by .NET Aspire, creating a cohesive and flexible ecosystem for diverse development needs.

+---

-go-sec-edgar-ws
+# go-sec-edgar-ws

-for thml to pdf conversion
-Go, Dockerfile, web service
+**go-sec-edgar-ws** is a Go-based web service dedicated to converting HTML documents into PDF format.
+This service is particularly useful for transforming SEC filing documents retrieved by **SEC-EDGAR-WS** into PDFs, enhancing document accessibility and distribution.
+Containerized with Docker, it integrates seamlessly into larger applications, including those built with .NET Aspire.

+---

+## Key Features

+### HTML to PDF Conversion
+Efficiently convert HTML documents into high-quality PDFs, facilitating easy sharing and printing of SEC filings.

+### RESTful API
+Provides straightforward endpoints for submitting HTML content and receiving PDF outputs, simplifying integration into various workflows.

+### Performance and Scalability
+Built with Go, the service offers robust performance and can handle multiple conversion requests concurrently.

+---

+## Technology Stack

+- **Backend**: Go
+- **Deployment**: Dockerized for container-based builds and integration.
+- **API Framework**: Standard library net/http
+- **PDF Rendering**: Utilizes third-party Go libraries for PDF generation.

+---

+## Integration with SEC-EDGAR-WS and .NET Aspire

+**go-sec-edgar-ws** complements **SEC-EDGAR-WS** by providing an efficient solution for converting retrieved HTML filings into PDF format.
+Through Docker-based containerization, it integrates smoothly with .NET Aspire applications, enabling features such as:

+- Automated conversion of SEC filings into PDFs upon retrieval.
+- On-demand HTML to PDF conversion via API calls.
+- Enhanced document management workflows within the .NET Aspire ecosystem.

+This integration ensures that applications can offer comprehensive document processing capabilities, catering to diverse user needs.

+---

+By incorporating both **SEC-EDGAR-WS** and **go-sec-edgar-ws**, along with the overarching **ASAP Knowledge Navigator**, developers can create a robust, scalable, and user-friendly platform for accessing, analyzing, and managing SEC filings and related financial documents.

 ---